SamuelMathewCSULB/MacroRecipe/README.md

 ### npm start
 2. Open your browser and navigate to `http://localhost:3000`.

-Now you can use RecipeAI to generate and save unique recipes!
+Now you can use macrocooking to generate and save unique recipes!

 ## Tech Stack